psirenny/sharedb-agent-req/README.md

 # sharedb-agent-req

-Make sharedb requests available to the agent.
+Sharedb middleware exposing the share request object to the connect agent.

 ## Installation